skggm/skggm/README.md

     cd inverse_covariance/pyquic
     make

+or to build pyquic for python3:

+    make python3

 **The package requires that `numpy`, `scipy`, and `cython` are installed independently into your environment first.**

 If you would like to fork the pyquic bindings directly, use the Makefile provided in `inverse_covariance/pyquic`.